Institutional Review Board (IRB)

 Human Subjects Research

 • Requires prior review and approval by an IRB.
-Contact the Office of Research Integrity to ensure protection of your participants and also to adhere to Federal Regulations surrounding your research
+Contact Research Compliance to ensure protection of your participants and also to adhere to Federal Regulations surrounding your research

 If your study needs IRB review, the next step is to identify the level of review required: